 RULE #3: CHECK THE MINIMUM BET BEFORE BUYING IN

 Nothing frustrates blackjack players more than when the following occurs.
-A player buys into a game, and on his first bet, he places a red chip ($5) into his betting spot, and then is told by the blackjack dealer (while pointing to the placard on the table), “Sir, the minimum bet is $25 on this table.”
+A player buys into a game, and on his first bet, he places a red chip ($5) into his betting spot, and then is told by the live blackjack dealer (while pointing to the placard on the table), “Sir, the minimum bet is $25 on this table.”
 Always check the placard that lists the table minimum (and maximum) betting limit before you buy in.
 (If you are unsure, ask the dealer.)
 Additionally, in most casinos, if you decide to play more than one spot, ask the dealer what the minimum amount is that you must bet on each spot.
 (Most casinos, but not all, require at least double the table minimum on each spot.)

 RULE #4: PLACE THE MONEY ON THE BLACKJACK LAYOUT